zachvalenta/create-python-app/README.md

 # what is this?

-* ♻️ boilerplate for a Python app
+* ♻️ boilerplate for Python projects

 # tooling